Exhibition catalogue preface by Phillip Marsden

 Likewise an unexamined journey is not worth making.
 Ruskin urged us all to draw - not because we might be any good, but to improve our ability to see.
 Drawing a scene reveals it.
 The ease and speed with which we now travel means that we run the risk of seeing so much that we end up noticing nothing.
 Cristina's pictures urge us to take our time, to notice the details.
 Hers are scenes that appear reduced to their essential features, rinsed of detail.
 They give us the sense of space, the simplicity of each moment.
 But they also celebrate details, the flowers in one corner, the figures playing and exercising, the line of glasses on a table, the glowing half-moons of the cattle horns.

 The art of travel is no different from the art of art.
 To do it well requires the same intensity of awareness, the same abstraction, the same discovery of order in chaotic images and events.
 It means forgetting about the stone in our shoe, the heat of midday, the fear at dusk.
 It means banishing our selves in order to become immersed in the wide world.
-The success of Cristina Rodriguez's The
+The success of Cristina Rodriguez's The Desert is Not Deserted is that it encourages us to do precisely that.

 Essay by Vinca Bigo (La Fête sous la Pyramide, 1999)